symmetrics/mrg_tweaks_german/doc/README-EN.txt

            richtig angezeigt werden.
        3. Achtung!
 Der Wert "Including and Excluding Tax" wird nicht unterstützt.

-*** J: 1.
+*** H: 1.
 Prüfen Sie ob die Positionen der Felder PLZ und Stadt im Checkout sowie
           im Kundenkonto (Neue Adresse anlegen / Adressen bearbeiten) vertauscht sind (Erst kommt PLZ, danach Stadt).

-*** K: 1.
+*** I: 1.
 Prüfen Sie ob die Einstellungen "Gewicht-Info anzeigen" sowie
           "Versandkosten-Info anzeigen" unter Admin Panel / System / Konfiguration / Katalog / Katalog korrekt funktionieren (Es geht um die Anzeige nebem dem Produktpreis in der Kategorie sowie Produktansicht).

-*** L: 1.
+*** J: 1.
 Go to the Front-end and add or edit an address.
           Check when country is germany you have no "state/province" to choose.
           Check if you can save your address.

-*** M: 1.
+*** K: 1.
 Go to the Front-end and buy some products.
           Check if you can set an address in billing and shipping with german country and no "state/province" to choose.
           Look if you can complete your order.